 Is The Dissolution of marriage different from divorce?

+They are used synonymously.
 Both dissolution and divorce are the legal ways to end a marriage and are used interchangeably.
 However, in a dissolution of marriage, both the parties come to a mutual agreement regarding the distribution of property, child custody, alimony, etc., and the court passes the decree without any further trials.

 On the other hand, divorce happens when the parties have a disagreement and decide to fight it out in court.
 The court intervenes and settles the disputes in a series of trials.